karkman/Metagenomics2021/Day3/README.md

 Please take a look at the log files.

 Questions about the assembly:
-* Which version of megahit did we actually use for the assemblies?
+* Which version of `MEGAHIT` did we actually use for the assemblies?
 * How long did the assemblies take to finish?
 * Which sample gave the longest contig?